-Body Painting FAQ
+Body Painting FAQs

-Who is body painting for?
+Q. Who is body painting for?

-Fun fact: Everyone!
+A. Fun fact: Everyone!
 Yes.
 Everyone, Absolutely!
 If you have a body, you can be painted!
 There isn't one body type that is suitable for body painting.
 The painting is created to fit your shape - it doesn't matter how old you are, what color your skin is, what size you are or what you look like.
 Your body with its lines, curves, wrinkles, scars, rolls, etc., is perfect!

-How do I get painted?
+Q. How do I get painted?

-If you are interested in being painted, below is some useful information about the modeling and artistic process along with some helpful tips and answers to modeling & body painting FAQ's.
+A. If you are interested in being painted, below is some useful information about the modeling and artistic process along with some helpful tips and answers to modeling & body painting FAQ's.

-Commissioned body painting is the most common avenue and begins with a simple conversation with Rose.
+Commissioned body painting is the most common avenue and begins with a simple conversation.
 This is done either via phone, email or messaging.
-During the conversation, please let Rose know what your vision and desired purpose is.
+During the conversation, please let me know what your vision and desired purpose is.
 You can send sample images of what you would like or images that inspire you.
 Also, please keep in mind that no two bodies are the same and your body is not the same from day to day - sometimes we change not only day by day, but minute by minute - For instance, in one moment we may feel bendier and more flexible than the next, and the next moment we may feel stiff, and so on.
 This is perfectly okay and totally human.
-Please be gentle on yourself and allow for this to be a unique experience for you - to become a higher, artistic version of yourself.
+Please be gentle on yourself and allow for this to be a unique experience for you - to become a higher, artistic version of yourself!